-ASCLS-Oklahoma is proud to support students in their educational and professional endeavors!
-We honor voice of students in our profession too!
-Dear students, if you want your voice heard and want to contribute in our professional society, please Join ASCLS today!
-You are the future leader of ASCLS.
+ASCLS-Oklahoma is proud to support students in their educational and professional endeavors.
+We honor voice of students in our profession too.
+Dear students, if you want your voice heard and want to contribute in our professional society, please Join ASCLS today.
+You are the future leader of ASCLS and our profession.

 WANT TO BECOME A MLS/MLT STUDENT ?

 If you are interested in becoming an MLS or MLT in Oklahoma ?
 Visit the NAACLS website to search for the programs around the state .Watch a brief video that explains what a Medical Laboratory Scientist does.

 NAACLS Accredited and Approved MLS and MLT Program in state of Oklahoma are listed below.

 Lawton OK 73505

 Program Director: Stacey Paryag-Stevens MPA, MLS (ASCP) cm, AHI (AMT) (580) 355-8699

 430 North Monte Vista

 Program Director: Leah Babcock MSHR, MT(ASCP) (580) 421-1596